 On NCIS, when Tony contracted pneumonic plague, one of the signs that things were going downhill was when he started coughing up blood.

-At the beginning of Season 15 of ER, one of the first signs that something is seriously wrong with Greg is when he starts spitting up blood.
+At the beginning of Season 15, one of the first signs that something is seriously wrong with Greg is when he starts spitting up blood.

 Another, earlier episode had Carter going to someone's house trying to track down a patient.
 He almost tripped trying to back away from a woman who was coughing up blood (she had TB, he didn't want to get it).